This page contains affiliate links. Learn more.

 Prasanta is the second son of Dr. Pareshnath Banerji, who is a grandson of Pundit Ishwar Chandra Vidyasagar – Sanskrit scholar, educator, reformer, writer and philanthropist from Bengal, who was considered to be one of the greatest intellectuals and activists of the nineteenth century.
 Dr. Prasanta Banerji has been an Honorary Advisor to the Minister of Health and Family Welfare, Government of India, as a member of a key advisory group of experts, and also of an apex committee.
 Dr. Banerji has also been a Member of the Program Advisory Committee for the National Cancer Control Programme of the Goverment of India’s Ministry of Health and Family Welfare.

-These two practitioners developed a new method of treatment and named it “The Banerji Protocols” which utilises advanced methods that deviate from classical homeopathy.
+These two practitioners developed a new method of treatment and named it “The Banerji Protocols” which utilizes advanced methods that deviate from classical homeopathy.
 The Banerji protocol is basically a modern diagnostic approach that makes use of Ultrasonography, MRIs, and other such technology for correct and scientific diagnosis of medical problems.
 This protocol enables the practitioners to prescribe potentised homeopathic preparations that are specifically formulated for specific diseases, in “this for that” manner that resembles the conventional allopathic diagnosis and prescription method.
 No need of a lengthy individualised consultation and prescription based on symptoms like in classical homeopathy.
 That allows them to receive as many as 1000-1200 patients per day that makes it the busiest homeopathy clinic in the world counted by visiting patients.
 And on top of that they have already made history receiving more patients than the India’s best cancer hospital Tata Memorial Hospital in Mumbai.
 That probably makes them surpass the best cancer hospitals in the world as well, although their premises are not so huge by square meters.

 As I wrote in my article Homeopathy for Vaccine Injury, Autism, CFS/ME and Travels some of the substances they use such as Carcinosin 30C and Phytolacca decandra 200C achieved as much as an 80 percent response rate on breast cancer cells in in-vitro experiments conducted by MD Anderson Cancer Center (MDACC) in Houston.